 Pocket money could cover any of the following things:

-Letting your child manage her pocket money is a great way for her to develop a sense of responsibility and independence.
+Letting your child manage his pocket money is a great way for him to develop a sense of responsibility and independence.

 Pocket money and chores